 The Capital Program is a special program designed in cooperation between Arts and Sciences and the Fisher College of Business.
 The Capital Program is an option for students who would like to complement their liberal arts degree with courses in business.
-The program consists of six common courses, followed by three or four courses within one of five business specialty areas.
+The program consists of six common courses, followed by three or four courses within one of three business specialty areas.

 Note: the following requirements apply to students who were admitted to the Capital program summer term 2012 or later.

 - Declaration of an Arts and Sciences major

 - MATH 1130 or higher, or placement M or L